bytedance/g3/g3proxy/doc/configuration/escapers/route_geoip.rst

 Set the GeoIP rules to select next escaper.

-Each rule is in *map* format, with two keys:
+Each rule is in *map* format, with the following keys:

 * next